ruchitabhogi/Mini-Project/README.md

 The project leverages a dataset containing user-item interactions and builds a machine learning model to provide personalized recommendations in a sequential manner.

-## Project Features
-- Data Preprocessing: Efficiently handles and processes the dataset for building recommendations.
-- Model Training: Trains a model using sequential data to recommend items.
+# Recommendation Generation:
-- Recommendation Generation: Generates a list of recommended items for users based on their previous interactions.
+Generates a list of recommended books for user based on their previous interactions.

 ## Dataset
 The dataset used for this project is stored in the `/content` directory and contains the following files: